fritzrehde/watchbind/README.md

 watchbind --bind "enter:notify-send $lines" ls
 ```
 will not work as expected, because `$lines` will be replaced in the shell you are running the `watchbind` command from.

+### UI updates while blocking

+Watchbind can enter blocking states when a blocking subcommand is executed.
+The default behaviour in a blocking state is to *not* display any new output lines received from the watched command.
+However, this behaviour can easily be customized with the `--update-ui-while-blocking <BOOL>` option.